 Numerous tools exist to automate each of these steps, from full-on HR suites to individual startups (Lever, Gusto, Expensify, Zero, etc.) that streamline processes.

-$550B are lost yearly due to HR inefficiencies — and AI could help
+HR inefficiencies cost $550B — and AI could help

 HR leaders told NewtonX that the goals of the profession are changing.
 Today, the key metrics by which they judge success are softer than just numbers.
 When asked what their top priority for 2018 was, the top four areas of focus were:

 - Agile and communicative organizational structure (8%)

 It’s not surprising that engagement and feedback are top priorities.
 According to nation-wide Gallup reports, businesses lose up to $550B on unhappy, disengaged employees.
 In 2017, only 33% of employees were engaged at work, and only 21% of employees agreed that their performance was managed in a way that motivated them to do their best work: 51% of the American workforce is not engaged, and hasn’t been for years.